shahirulprojects/shahirulprojects/README.md

 ## Who Am I? 🤠

-- 🤓 A computer science degree student
+- 🤓 A Computer Science degree student
-- 👩‍💻 Working on Web Development
+- 👩‍💻 Currently working on several personal web projects
 - 📝 Writing Codes, Learning New Technologies
-- 🎯 Goal : To be a Web Developer
+- 🎯 Goal : To be a better Web Developer
 - 📫 How to reach me : [shahirulwork@gmail.com](mailto:shahirulwork@gmail.com)
 - 💌 Fun Facts :
     - Loves food but can't' cook 🐼